• Skip to primary navigation

 To serve:

-1. Scoop tabouli and poached eggs on plates and serve with pita wedges.
+1. Scoop tabouli and poached eggs on plates.

 Recipe Substitutions and Alterations